Private rented sector: History

 For the greater part of the 20th century the private rented sector was in long-term decline.
 The combination of growth in owner-occupation and the role of city councils, borough councils, and district councils as social landlords, through public housing and latterly the housing association movement, contributed to a decline in the private rented sector.

-Rising prosperity and pro home-ownership HM Government policies brought owner-occupation to its peak between 1985 to 1987, whilst reducing the private rented sector.
+Rising prosperity and pro home-ownership HM Government policies brought owner-occupation to its peak between 1985 and 1987, whilst reducing the private rented sector.
 During this period owner-occupied dwellings rose by 24 percent whilst the private rented sector contracted by 10 percent.

 Growth in the PRS was inhibited by a regulatory regime that discouraged landlords.
 Because of regulated rents, limited profitable returns and tenant legislation, the right of landlords to recover their property from a defaulting tenant, had become extensively limited.

 Regulatory change

 This long-term decline was arrested by the Housing Act 1988.
 This introduced a radical reshaping of landlord and tenant law, and in particular introduced the assured shorthold tenancy (AST), and the Section 21 and Section 8 aspects.
 This arrangement made the contractual relationship between landlord and tenant clearer and allowed landlords to recover their property relatively easily from a defaulting tenant.
 However, the process still often requires recourse to Her Majesty's Courts & Tribunals Service (HMCTS), and sometimes can go to the First-tier Tribunal (Property Chamber), if there is an appeal by the landlord or tenant concerning a Section 21 notice, or a Section 8 possession order.
 The growth was met by tenant demand as improvements in the quality of the rental stock made being a tenant a viable option.

 In 2014 Electrical Safety First and Shelter released a joint report examining current electrical conditions in the private rented sector.
 The report found that sixteen percent of renters have experienced problems with electrical hazards in the last year alone.
 The report calls for mandatory five-yearly checks of electrical installations and electrical appliances supplied with private rented sector properties by a competent person.